 Like all the CHEEF financing programs, the Nonresidential Program is intended to encourage growth in private market lending to support energy efficiency improvements, in this case for public and large commercial buildings.
-Though a credit enhancement will not be provided, the Program will be designed to provide financing, which will be repaid on the utility bill, for building energy efficiency, distributed generation, battery storage and demand response projects.
-The flexibility of the program will allow the combination of financing with IOU rebates and other incentives.
+Though a credit enhancement will not be provided, the Program will be designed to provide energy efficiency financing, which will be repaid on the utility bill.

 The Nonresidential Program is not being developed at this time as launch of the Program was dependent on the development of On-Bill Repayment (OBR) functionality.
-Now that OBR is available, CAEATFA is requesting that the CPUC re-authorize the development of this Program to allow large commercial and nonresidential entities to access the OBR infrastructure for their energy upgrades through the Clean Energy Financing Proceeding.
+Now that OBR is available, CAEATFA is requesting that the CPUC re-authorize the development of this Program to allow large commercial and nonresidential entities to access the OBR infrastructure for their energy upgrades through Track 2 of the CPUC's Clean Energy Financing Proceeding.